Fact checkedFact Checked

 Conclusion

 Working out is important, but your results will take longer if you don’t eat a calorie-controlled and healthy diet.
-The right diet will help you to achieve your weight loss and muscle tone goals by giving your body the fuel it needs.
-By drinking plenty of water throughout the day you can also boost your metabolism and curb hunger.
+The right healthy diet will help you to achieve your weight loss and muscle tone goals by giving your body the fuel it needs.
+By drinking plenty of water throughout the day you can also boost your metabolism and curb hunger

 + 5 sources